hallr/DAT_SF_19/project/README.md

 * I chose this topic because I'm fascinated by the history of the Titanic.

-### October 26 (Mandatory): First Draft Due
+### January 20: First Draft Due

-Zip up all files relevant to your project, and email them to Sinan.
+Zip up all files relevant to your project, and email them to Rob.
 Your peers and instructors will provide feedback, according to [these guidelines](peer_review.md).

 At a minimum, you should include:
 * Narrative of what you have done so far and what you are still planning to do, ideally in a format similar to the format of your final project paper